 PCR test concerns takes approx 10 mins to read.
 There are optional videos to watch and a list of all the links included at the bottom.
 Also includes a brilliant article explaining how use of the PCR test once created a pseudo epidemic, fascinating reading.

 This article was updated on 21st January 2021 to include the latest WHO information on these tests, issued on 20th January 2020.
 This information paves the way for changes to PCR testing.
-If this happens we may see the positive test results, currently reported as cases, decline as a more appropriate Ct level is used.
-Please read the article in light of this information.
+Please read this article in light of this additional WHO Guidance.

 Here is an extract from the latest WHO information:

 Diagnostic testing for SARS-CoV-2 states that careful interpretation of weak positive results is needed (1).
 The cycle threshold (Ct) needed to detect virus is inversely proportional to the patient’s viral load.
 Where test results do not correspond with the clinical presentation, a new specimen should be taken and retested using the same or different NAT technology.

 “It is better to be divided by truth than to be united in error.
 It is better to speak the truth that hurts and then heals, than falsehood that comforts and then kills.”

 I am sharing this information as an act of Radical Self Care.
 This type of self care is radical because sometimes it requires us to be brave, to speak on behalf of those with no voice, those who do not know and those for whom voicing an opinion is too dangerous.

 I live nested within circles of connection.
 My care and concern extends outwards from myself to include family, friends, my community and ultimately this wonderful world we all live in.
 If something is amiss in one it affects all.
 To this end I am making my PCR test concerns public because I care deeply about our world and all its creatures.
 This test may be causing harm.